BOARD OF DIRECTORS

 Prior to joining IBI, Mr. Wall served as a respected leader and strategist with such firms as AECOM, KPMG and The Nasdaq Stock Market.
 He has a proven record in senior line management and boardroom strategic consulting combined with a global background in financial services industry throughout the Middle East, America’s, Europe and the Pacific Rim.

-Jason Burneskis serves as IBI’s Director of Project Management.
+Jason Burneskis serves as IBI’s Vice President, Project Management.
 In this role, he guides and oversees IBI’s project management unit and is responsible for ensuring that IBI’s projects are implemented in accordance with the technical and administrative requirements stipulated in each contract.
 Jason also serves as a technical expert on customs reform, trade facilitation, and public financial management.
 He joined IBI in 2013.

 Jason has over 15 years of experience in diverse international development contexts.
 Examples of his field work include financial audit and compliance (Liberia, Jordan and Afghanistan), customs reform and risk management (Bangladesh and East Timor), private sector competitiveness (Georgia), process improvement and change management (Romania), and tax policy and administration (Armenia).
 Prior to joining IBI, Jason worked with Deloitte Consulting.